 The Ipas Story

 Beginning in 1971, the United States Agency for International Development’s (USAID) Office of Population funded Battelle Laboratories’ work to develop nonelectric vacuum aspiration for uterine evacuation.
 But in 1973, Congress passed the Helms Amendment to the US Foreign Assistance Act, prohibiting the use of any US foreign aid to support abortion services overseas.
 In response, a group of researchers and others affiliated with the University of North Carolina at Chapel Hill came together to complete development of the manual vacuum aspiration (MVA) technology that Battelle had begun.
-IPAS — International Pregnancy Advisory Services — was born.
+International Pregnancy Advisory Services—now known as Ipas—was born.

 Along with the manufacture and distribution of MVA instruments, Ipas’s initial focus was on establishing freestanding abortion clinics in developing countries.
 Between 1974 and 1980, Ipas supported the opening of 13 clinics in 11 countries.